Earth May Soon Face A ‘Catastrophe Worse Than The Dinosaur Extinction,’ Scientist Says

 “The world’s gaze may be focused on COVID-19 right now,” he wrote.
 “But the risks to nature from human-made global warming – and the imperative to act – remain clear.”

 Unlike slow or even moderate changes to the environment, Glikson claims that extreme changes in climate have been historically difficult for many species to adapt to.
-Notably, he pointed to the asteroid that hit the Earth 66 million years ago that led to the extinction of approximately 80 percent of the species on the planet, including dinosaurs.
-According to Glikson, this mass extinction stemmed from the widespread fires and broken pieces of rock that released carbon dioxide into the atmosphere for over 10,000 years.
+Notably, he pointed to the asteroid that hit the Earth 66 million years ago, an event that may have led to the extinction of approximately 80 percent of the species on the planet, including dinosaurs.

+According to Glikson, this mass extinction stemmed from the widespread fires — and broken pieces of rock — that released carbon dioxide into the atmosphere for over 10,000 years.

 Glikson claims to have used carbon records obtained from organic matter and fossils to come to his dire warning of the path ahead.